QubesOS/qubes-doc/external/building-guides/building-non-fedora-template.md

 Starting with an HVM
 ====================

-If no Qubes packages are available for your selected OS you could start by installing your OS in an HVM.
+If no PedOS packages are available for your selected OS you could start by installing your OS in an HVM.
 Your goals will be:

 -   to identify how to install the OS using command lines
--   to create required Qubes packages
+-   to create required PedOS packages
--   to identify potential issues, making sure all Qubes agents and scripts work correctly.
+-   to identify potential issues, making sure all PedOS agents and scripts work correctly.

-As soon as you manage to get `qrexec` and `qubes-gui-agent` working, you will be ready to start preparing a template VM.
+As soon as you manage to get `qrexec` and `PedOS-gui-agent` working, you will be ready to start preparing a template VM.

 ### Xen libraries

-Several Xen libraries are required for Qubes to work correctly.
+Several Xen libraries are required for PedOS to work correctly.
 In fact, you need to make `xenstore` commands working before anything else.
-For this, Qubes git can be used as several patches have been selected by Qubes developers that could impact the activity inside a VM.
+For this, PedOS git can be used as several patches have been selected by PedOS developers that could impact the activity inside a VM.
-Start by retrieving a recent git and identify how you can build a package from it: `git clone https://github.com/QubesOS/qubes-vmm-xen.git`.
+Start by retrieving a recent git and identify how you can build a package from it: `git clone https://github.com/PedOS/PedOS-vmm-xen.git`.

 Find the .spec file in the git repository (this is the file used to build rpm packages), and try to adapt it to your OS in order to build a package similar to the target 'vmm-xen'.
 For example, a PKGBUILD has been created for